3 Predictions for the 2020 Holiday Shopping Season

 In the 2020 Retail Systems Research Report, a survey found that 32% of shoppers want to finish their transactions on mobile — a higher number than ever before seen.
 This finding combined with what we’ve seen for mobile traffic in 2020 creates the urgency for brands to optimize their sites for mobile as well as desktop:

 Optimizing across devices is critical, and this is a huge opportunity for retailers to help shoppers make their transactions on mobile fast and seamless.

 Don’t worry, it’s not too late to get your site ready for this holiday season.
 Use Prime Day as a learning period.
 What went wrong?
 What still needs to be optimized?
 Use this information to make sure your site is ready for anything and everything come Black Friday.
 Also, take this time to meet with an agency that specializes in ecommerce for key insights on approaching this unpredictable season.

 Your number one priority this holiday season should be to give your shoppers the best experience possible while on your site by optimizing for performance, with a focus on speed and consistency.
 The more optimized your site is, the easier this influx of traffic will be on your infrastructure.

 Here is a helpful checklist to get you ready:

 - How to Optimize Your Holiday Marketing Strategy

 - 10 Tips to Boost Holiday Sales with Customer Service

 - Tis' the Season to Sell: 4 Tips You Can't Afford to Ignore

 Need help optimizing your commerce website to increase performance and boost your average order value (AOV)?
-Fill out the form below to get in touch with our Shopify experts.
+Contact us to get in touch with our Shopify experts.